 They don’t need to write finished articles (although some of our consultants are really good at this so they do) – just give me their ideas and I turn these into valuable content

-I tell them we have 3 content partners: Valuable Content will help you get the words right, Ultimate will get the visuals right and make the content look good, and Craig Freeston turns it into good print.
+I tell them we have 3 content partners: Valuable Content will help you get the strategy and foundation words right, Ultimate will get the visuals right and make the content look good, and Craig Freeston turns it into good print.
 I’ll get it up on the website for you.

 They just need to come up with an experienced point of view that will be helpful to our customers, and share it with their networks.
 My team will do the rest.

 And I try and make it fun.
 I’m planning beer and pizza sessions where people can get together, talk through points of view and come up with ideas for valuable content.

 As Content Director I do whatever I can to facilitate the continuous delivery of really valuable content.

 6. Get design and written content working together in harmony.
 This is where you’ll see the best content – when Ultimate, Valuable Content and I work together on a piece that’s where the magic happens.
 Design has a huge place to play in the success of any content marketing programme.

 7. You’re never too old!
 I’m so excited about valuable content.
 It gives me a huge sense of pride.
 I have a bit of a stationery fetish – I love good quality printed material.
 So when I see the quality of some of the content we’ve created it just feels so good.